A graphic illustration on why simple is (usually) better

 Now that’s what we call an exercise in simplicity itself.
 A red circle.
 A black circle.
 Some Futura Condensed hyper-kerned font work.
 Could this logo be rendered in three minutes?
 Absolutely.
 In fact, anyone who knows their way around Adobe Illustrator could probably crank this design out in under a minute.
-Here’s the reality of the logo design process that went into this puppy – this simple logo is the result of about two and a half days worth of design, concepts, back-and-forth with the client, doodles and general mucking about with the various elements that make up a logo.
+Here’s the reality of the logo design process that went into this design – about two and a half days worth of design, concepts, back-and-forth with the client, doodles and general mucking about with the various elements that make up a logo.
 The client wanted to walk at one point.
 So did the designer.

 Eureka.
 Seeing the simple logo in a graphic environment helped convince the client that his direction had become too complicated after all.
 And maybe our designers were right – a war-and-peace extravaganza wasn’t going to cut it for a high tech company.
-The project was saved, the logo was finalized, and we went on to create the rest of the stationery design package – letterheads, business cards and envelope.
+The project was saved, the logo was finalized, and we went on to create the rest of the branded artwork.
 Client was happy.
 Designer was happy.
 And a simple logo was launched into the wild.